Skip to content

 When to clear: - After processing many fields with different bandwidths (prevents memory bloat) - Before serializing environment (caches don't serialize) - In memory-constrained environments

-Location: Environment._kdtree_cache Purpose: Accelerates nearest-neighbor queries for point-to-bin mapping.
-Populated: Automatically on first call to methods requiring spatial queries.
+Location: Managed internally by Environment Purpose: Accelerates nearest-neighbor queries.
+Populated: Automatically on first call to KDTree-backed helpers.

 Memory usage: